txtad/txtad/README.md

 # Tad Marko

-Most notes here for now.
+Mostly notes here for now.

 # Things to Install on a New Linux Mint / Ubuntu System